-Western Red Cedar - bundle of 5 bareroot plants
+Western Red Cedar – Bundle of 5 Bare Root Plants

-Western Red Cedar - bundle of 5 bareroot plants
+Western Red Cedar – Bundle of 5 Bare Root Plants

-Key Characteristics: Evergreen, seeds
+Key Characteristics: Evergreen

-Water Requirements: Moist, Seasonally wet
+Water Requirements: Moist soil, seasonally wet

-Ease of Growing: Easy
+Ease of Growing: High

 Growth Rate: Moderate

-Bloom Time:
+Bloom Time: March – June

 Spreads: No